brandur/sorg/content/drafts/acid.md

-Unfortunately by that point, things are probably already inconsistent enough that it'll make migrations difficult in perpetuity, and application code twisted and complicated as it's built to gracefully handle dozens of edge cases.
+Unfortunately by that point, things are probably already inconsistent enough that it'll make migrations difficult in perpetuity, and application code twisted and complicated as it's built to safely handle hundreds of accumulated edge cases.

-Throw away prototypes are the _only_ place that schemaless data stores should be put to use (and again, even there I'd question whether they're actually good for iterating faster or have any measurable merit).
-For services that you want to run in production, the better defined your schema and the more self-consistent your data, the easier your life is going to be.
+For services that run in production, the better defined the schema and the more self-consistent the data, the easier life is going to be.
+Valuing miniscule short-term gains over long-term sustainability is a pathological way of doing anything; when building production-grade software, it's a sin.

 ## On scaling (#scaling)